 Teacher training funding

 You can get help with the costs of teacher training.
 A student finance package will include a Tuition Fee Loan and a Maintenance Loan.
 You may also be eligible for extra help if you have children or are disabled.
-Most course are also eligible for a tax-free bursary or scholarship depending on your subject, degree classification or highest academic qualification.
+Most courses are also eligible for a tax-free bursary or scholarship depending on your subject, degree classification or highest academic qualification.

 Every course has day-to-day costs for essential books, stationery, printing and photocopying.

 Travel costs for placements vary depending on the location of schools and your mode of transport and sometimes, these may be reclaimed depending on your individual circumstances.

 You will be expected to purchase a University top that costs between £20 - £30.

 We offer accredited courses during taught subject session times with a variable cost of between £50 - £75 for the year.
 There are many other nationally accredited courses available throughout the year with reduced costs that vary depending upon the course.
 These courses are optional and will depend on your the developmental needs.
 We recommend that you undertake National Governing Body awards and accredited courses in order to increase your opportunities for employment.

 Finding the right accommodation is paramount to your university experience, and our welcoming student communities are great places to live and study.